Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.foundation.v1.Member"></a>

 ### Member
-Member represents a foundation member with an account address, non-zero weight and metadata.
+Member represents a foundation member with an account address and metadata.

 | Field | Type | Label | Description |